solex2006/Pull-my-leg-request-tutorial/README.md

 What type of cheese doesnt belong to you?
 Nacho Cheese

-What do you call a french man wearing sandals Philip Philop
+What do you call a french man wearing sandals?
+Philip Philop